vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 <bloquote>

+Describe the API you are going to implement.
+Also describe the larger imaginary architecture that would exist around that API - while you do not need to implement these other components, they will be helpful in imagining context for your API.
+Your API will be a component that stores, and offers an interface to, some important data in the larger ecosystem.
+Think about a larger system, and then take out one key piece to examine - this will be your API.

-Describe the Web API briefly and comment which is the main functionality that it exposes to clients.
-Focus in the Web API not in the application which is using this API.
-Take into account that in the end, a WEB API is an encapsualted functionality as well as the interface to access that functionality.
-This section CANNOT include a description of an application or client that uses the API.
+Describe the API briefly and comment what is the main functionality that it exposes.
+Focus in the API not in any specific application that is using this API.
+Take into account that in the end, a WEB API is an encapsulated functionality as well as the interface to access that functionality.
+Remember that your API is just one part of a larger machine.
+It does not need to do everything.
+There will be other components in the system to do those things.
+This course focuses on creating a small API in detail - thinking too big from the start will drown you in work later.

-Justify also why you want to implement this API.
-Comment why a developer would like to integrate this API into their application.
-Try to "sell" the API to your potential customers.

 A really short version of an overview for the RESTful Web API could be:

 <em>“The discussion forum Web API offers different functionalities to structure non-real-time conversations among the people of a group about topics they are interested in certain topic.
 Messages are grouped in Threads, that at the same time are grouped in Topics.
 The messages are accessible to anyone, but posts can only be created by providing credentials of a registered user [...]
-Clients using this service may implement applications similar to [...]“</em>

-Remember: The general description IS NOT just a description of the functionality.
-Try to market your API to potential customers.
+This API could exist as part of an online learning environment system where it is responsible for offering discussion forum features that can be included in other components of the learning environment.
+For example, a programming task (managed by a different component) can include its own discussion board managed by the discussion forum API[...]“</em>

 </bloquote>